SkyHustle/rss_feed_discovery_tool/README.md

     ```

 3. Create a `.env` file in the project directory with your OpenRouter API key:

     ```
     OPENROUTER_API_KEY=your_api_key_here
     ```

+    A template `.env.example` file is provided for reference.

 ## Usage